 And as an added bonus to help maintain health, there would be a shipment of fruit twice a month.

 When she stepped foot on Azkaban again, she expected the Warden to be furious with her for mettling in his affairs.

-“Are you kidding?”
-He said.
+“Are you kidding?” he bellowed happily.
 “Heat in Azkaban means heat for me.
-And if you are helping to keep Death away from my prison, then you are my friend, Hermione Granger.”
-He said to her.
+And if you are helping to keep Death away from my prison, then you are my friend, Hermione Granger,” he told to her.

 She smiled up at the half giant who seemed genuinely happy.

 “Friends then,” she agreed as they shook hands.

 "Just so's you know...
 I take care of my friends," he nodded to her.

 Her heart soared in anticipation of Draco’s reaction.
 She couldn’t wait to see him.

 And he missed her.